 Establishing diagnostic marking for PSC in patients with inflammatory bowel disease could be crucial for diagnosing patients before scarring of the bile ducts has become irreversible.
-In collaboration with the Inflammatory Bowel Disease in South East Norway (IBSEN) study group, continuous efforts are focused on determining factors that correlate with even sub-clinical biliary tract changes on cholangiography in patients with inflammatory bowel disease.Likewise, it is a priority issue that determines biomarkers for pre-clinical cholangiocarcinomas in patients with PSC to allow effective treatments (see LINK FOR FUNCTIONAL GENOMICS).
+In collaboration with the Inflammatory Bowel Disease in South East Norway (IBSEN) study group, continuous efforts are focused on determining factors that correlate with even sub-clinical biliary tract changes on cholangiography in patients with inflammatory bowel disease.Likewise, it is a priority issue that determines biomarkers for pre-clinical cholangiocarcinomas in patients with PSC to allow effective treatments (Functional Genomics and Metagenomics Research Group).

 All studies located at the Clinical Research Group are conducted in close collaboration with the International PSC study group (www.ipscsg.org).
 Key investigators are clinicians, typically funded by Oslo University Hospital and Haukeland University Hospital.
 Some dedicated research hours are supported by the Norwegian PSC Research Center.